Dog Spits Out Food? What’s Going On?

 Changes in female dogs are more obvious and you can tell they are in heat when their vulva swells, or you see discharge or bleeding.

 If this happens, you should still try to feed your dog enough calories so that it has enough nutrition and the energy to do what it needs to do.

-The breeding period is a stressful time for your dog (a common reason why some stud dogs miss the mark) and it can become anxious, so that could be another reason why it’s not eating as much.
+The breeding period is a stressful time for your dog and it can become anxious, so that could be another reason why it’s not eating as much.